-We mentioned developer evaluation process above, which is actually a complicated job.
-Because this process includes basic information of the component, developer’s FSM review (if necessary), FAQ space and more.
+We mentioned the developer evaluation process above, which is actually a complicated job.
+Because this process includes basic information of the component, developer’s FSM review (if necessary), FAQ space, and more.
 But the flexibility of the template and tools Confluence provides makes this super easy.
 Just build a template in configuration settings and you’re good to go.

 Role: issue tracking and action type management

-Role: component management and progress dashboard
+Role: component management and a progress dashboard

 I wouldn’t say Airtable is a perfect solution, but it’s the easiest and most flexible option I could think of.
 Take a look at the demo template of component management table here:

 Since the assumption here is that we’ll inevitably asses development progress page by page, a table template designed for this purpose is necessary.
-This table can be a progress dashboard for both internal team and shared with client at the same time.
+This table can be a progress dashboard for both the internal team and shared with the client at the same time.

-Any information about the page, including deadline, InVision prototype link, assignee and children component, can be organized here.
-Note that it’s very convenient to document and update design, front-end and back-end development status at the same time.
+Any information about the page, including deadline, InVision prototype link, assignee, and children component, can be organized here.
+Note that it’s very convenient to document and update design, front-end, and back-end development status at the same time.